About Moderate to Severe

 Your doctor may want to consider therapies that modify the progression of the disease.
 Such medications are called disease-modifying antirheumatic drugs (DMARDs).
 There are nonbiologic and biologic types of DMARDs.

 ENBREL is a prescription medication that is taken by injection, and it is a biologic DMARD indicated to treat moderate to severe RA.
-ENBREL works on the immune system to help reduce joint pain and inflammation and keep joint damage from getting worse.
+ENBREL works on the immune system to help reduce joint pain and inflammation.
+ENBREL can also help keep joint damage from getting worse.
 Read more about how ENBREL works.